Marilyn Monroe: 1949–1952: Breakthrough years

 When her contract at Columbia ended, Monroe returned again to modeling.
 She shot a commercial for Pabst beer and posed for artistic nude photographs by Tom Kelley for John Baumgarth calendars, using the name 'Mona Monroe'.
 Monroe had previously posed topless or clad in a bikini for other artists including Earl Moran, and felt comfortable with nudity.
 (Note: Baumgarth was initially not happy with the photos, but published one of them in 1950; Monroe was not publicly identified as the model until 1952.
 Although she then contained the resulting scandal by claiming she had reluctantly posed nude due to an urgent need for cash, biographers Spoto and Banner have stated that she was not pressured (although according to Banner, she was initially hesitant due to her aspirations of movie stardom) and regarded the shoot as simply another work assignment.)
-Shortly after leaving Columbia, she also met and became the protégée and mistress of Johnny Hyde, the vice president of the William Morris Agency.
+Shortly after leaving Columbia, she also met and became the protégée and mistress of Johnny Hyde, the vice president of the talent agency William Morris.

 Through Hyde, Monroe landed small roles in several films, (Note: In addition to All About Eve and The Asphalt Jungle, Monroe's 1950 films were Love Happy, A Ticket to Tomahawk, Right Cross and The Fireball.
 Monroe also had a role in Home Town Story, released in 1951.) including two critically acclaimed works.
 The first was Joseph Mankiewicz's drama All About Eve (1950), which received 14 Academy Award nominations.
 The film's star Bette Davis later praised Monroe's performance, saying, "Definitely, no question, I knew she was going to make it.
 She was a very ambitious girl, [and] knew what she wanted [and was] very serious about it...I thought she had talent."
 The second film was John Huston's noir The Asphalt Jungle (1950).
 Despite her screen time being only a few minutes, Monroe gained a mention in Photoplay and according to biographer Donald Spoto "moved effectively from movie model to serious actress".